gschmutz/bigdata-spark-workshop/08-spark-graphframe/README.md

 In this workshop we will work with [Apache Spark GraphFrames](https://graphframes.github.io/graphframes/docs/_site/index.html) to build and execute graph queries.

-The same data as in the [Object Storage Workshop](../02-object-storage/README.md) will be used.
-We will show later how to re-upload the files, if you no longer have them available.

 ## Table of Contents

 - [What you will learn](#what-you-will-learn)